 A wireless sensor network (WSN) is a wireless network consisting of spatially distributed autonomous devices using sensors to monitor physical or environmental conditions [1].
 Wireless sensor networks (WSNs) have many functions ranging from health care monitoring to environmental sensing to industrial monitoring.
 In less accessible areas, such as forest fire detection and air pollution monitoring, an extended period of unattended operability can occur which makes powering the WSNs difficult.

 The project is part of highly popular research in the field of wireless charging.
 Particularly, the project utilizes Energy Harvesting devices connected to the sensors of a WSN to relay information without the use of batteries.
 This is done through harvesting the energy of the transmission of RF waves to a receiver.
 The technology in the project can be used in many different applications to monitor information in areas that are less accessible such as forests or deserts.
 The innovative part of the project is that the wireless charging techniques are done without the use of batteries.
 Battery usage brings the need of battery maintenance such as battery or charger replacements.
 This maintenance can be a problem in areas that are less accessible.
-Through the use of energy harvesting sensor devices, sensors that relay information can be turned online whenever required by solely sending a transmission signal to the device.
-This requires much less maintenance than with batteries because the device is only working when needed.
+Through the use of energy harvesting sensor devices, sensors that relay information can be turned online whenever required simply by sending a transmission signal to the device.
+This requires much less maintenance than batteries because the device is only working when needed.
 There are many advantages of this technology.
 The cost is much less in that the equipment is only on for the needed time as opposed to keeping batteries charged constantly.
 Also the cost is reduced because there is no labor cost associated with maintenance in a possibly harsh environment.
 This technology has the possibility to change the way information in less accessible areas is relayed in the future.

 Problem